Marco-Congedo/STUDIES/Cholesky-Benchmark/README.md

 | ![](Figure1.png) | *Minimum execution time in μs for several values of matrix size.
 BLAS is allowed to use* **8 threads** |
 | ![](Figure2.png) | *Minimum execution time in μs for several values of matrix size.
 BLAS is allowed to use* **1 threads**  |

 *For both algoritms the reported time includes overheads for copying the input matrix and making checks.
-The benchmark has been run on a Dell Latitude 5490 laptop equipped with an Intel i7-8650U CPU @1.90GHz(base)-4.20GHz(Max Turbo) and with 32Go of RAM*
+The benchmark has been run on a Dell Latitude 5490 laptop equipped with an Intel i7-8650U CPU @1.90GHz(base)-4.20GHz(Max Turbo) and with 32Go of RAM*.
+Julia uses OpenBLAS.

 ### References